 Rights — Rights refer to the ownership over the writer’s copyrighted materials.
 There are many different types of rights a writer can sell to a publisher or keep to themselves.

-Royalties — Royalties are what the writer earns after they earned out their advance.
+Royalties — Royalties are what the writer earns after they have earned out their advance.
 For example, if their advance was $5,000, the writer needs to sell $5,000 in sales before they start getting royalties.
 Their royalties are usually a percentage of the sale price that was designated when they signed the contract.

 Self-publishing — Self-publishing is when a writer publishes their work without the help of a publisher.